grasta4/MSCAndroidProject/README.md

 •	User position:
 	The user position will be monitored constantly to track if the user is near to a task.
 As soon as the user enters the task, the system thereby knows when to send out alerts.
 This will also help the user track tasks by using the map function.
-(GeoFence?)

 •	User identity:
 	With user identity, the app can easily track the preferences of the user and it will also be able to track different users.

-•	Date, time of day:
+•	Date, time of day: (possibly)
 	If the user wants to specify tasks with time restrictions or special alerts to different times, the application can keep track of the date and time of the day.

-•	Calendar:
+•	Calendar: (possibly)
 	Mostly comparable to 'Date, time of day'.

 •	Orientation (possibly)